leilin-research/VTP/README.md

 ### Citation
-You are more than welcome to cite our paper:
+You are more than welcome to cite our paper.
 ```
 @article{lin2020stalstm,
   title={Vehicle Trajectory Prediction Using LSTMs withSpatial-Temporal Attention Mechanisms},